tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南（新版）/辅助工具/断流诊断_intl_en.md

  </tr>
 </table>

-LVB also provides an API for querying errors.
+LVB also provides an API for queries.
+For more information, see [DescribeLiveStreamEventList](https://cloud.tencent.com/document/product/267/33186) API overview.